 Louisiana May Learn from New Jersey

 In a bold move to create a lasting legacy, New Jersey governor, Chris Christie (R), outlined details of his program that would make mandatory drug treatment the path for non-violent drug offenders.
 The proposed bill has the backing of an apparent majority of the New Jersey legislature to create a path that would dramatically modify laws and the philosophy of the State seen to be a leader in progressive incarceration.
+There are lawyers that one can hire from https://www.denvercocriminaldefenselawyer.com/drug-crimes/ when it comes to such cases.

 The evolving bill and public sentiment will be closely scrutinized by other states seeking to improve the criminal justice system as well as bridge the budget gap in widening incarceration requirements of existing laws.